rbenjacob/riscoss-platform/README.md

 * riscoss-platform-dm contains the code of the Domain Manager (DM)
 * riscoss-platform-rdr contains the code for the Risk Data Repository (RDR)

+Please refer to the [RISCOSS White Paper](http://www.riscoss.eu/bin/download/Discover/Whitepaper/RISCOSS-Whitepaper.pdf) for a more detailed description.